 Arequipa is one of Peru’s most beautiful cities.
 Composed mainly of chalky white volcanic rock, Arequipa’s squat and medieval looking buildings transport you back to Spain.
+Known as the ‘white city’ it’s the cultural centre of Southern Peru and its sprawling with history, culture and a vibrant food scene that has to be explored.
 The best thing you can do in Arequipa?
 Just walked around and soak up the uniquely Peruvian atmosphere in a uniquely European-feel setting.
+There are many things to do in Arequipa but here are just a few top highlights that you simply cannot miss.

 This monastery is often #1 on the list of attractions in Arequipa and for that reason, it’s touristy and can get busy but it’s really worth having a look- just come early.
 The monastery was founded in the 19th century, mainly admitting nuns from a wealthy Spanish background.
 Each family had to pay the equivalent of a whopping $150,000 for their daughter’s admission to the monastery.
 Clues in the size of the monastery and especially its kitchen, show that at its height it housed around 450 nuns.